observIQ/stanza/docs/MIRRORS.md

 ```

 ## Further Information
-For further usage information, and other supported flags, please see the base [README.md](README.md)
+For further usage information, and other supported flags, please see the [Quick Start Guide](README.md)